Say hello to your next favourite brew.

 Unique coffees from around the world, carefully sourced for you.

-Nestled in the fertile soils of the Antigua Valley, Finca Pulcal is a heritage rich farm dating back to 1541.
-Cultivated by the Zelaya family since the 1800s, this third-generation farm acquired and produced Arabica coffee.Â
+Nestled in the fertile soils of the Antigua Valley, Finca Pulca is a heritage rich farm dating back to 1541.
+Cultivated by the Zelaya family since the 1800s, this third-generation farm acquired and produced Arabica coffee.
+Situated in the unique microclimate and elevated points of the prestigious soils in the Antigua Valley, Maria Zelaya Aguirre undergoes meticulous processing and washing with crystal-clear spring water from the surrounding mountains.
+The estate takes a proactive approach to cultivation with well-spaced trees and a three year pruning cycle which boosts airflow, light and healthy plants.Â

 David Flores, a third-generation coffee producer, serves as the general manager of Finca El Morito.
 The farm boasts a diverse range of coffee beans, including Yellow Caturra, Bourbon, Typica, Geisha, Marshall, Catuai, and Catimor.
 Employing a meticulous approach, the farm engages in selective harvesting, followed by a waterless pulping process.
 The coffee undergoes washing and fermentation for 8 to 12 hours in cherry form, and an additional 72 hours in parchment after pulping.
 The drying process occurs under transparent calamine dryer modules and solar tents, typically taking 26 to 30 days on average.